meggoww/build-a-garden/labs/lab-1/lab1-instructions.md

 ## Prerequisites

 1. If you haven't done so, go through [Local Development Setup](../local-dev-setup.md)
 2. Create a new branch and name it `lab-1/<your-group-name>/cart-page`​.
-In VS Code, you can do this by opening the terminal and running:
+In VS Code, you can do this by opening a Git Bash terminal and running:
    ```bash
    git checkout -b lab-1/<your-group-name>/cart-page
    ```